-Food preferences will be respected and no child will be punished or humiliated for refusing to eat or try certain foods.
+Food preferences will be respected, and no child will be punished or humiliated for refusing to eat or try certain foods.
 Alternatives for food preferences and allergies must be supplied by the family.
 Please inform the Y upon registration if we need to be aware of any specific cultural practices pertaining to meals.
-Food allergies must be noted on the CampDoc/Registration Emergency Consent (REC) form but please also contact the office at (360) 255-0585 to ensure collaboration and your child's safety.
+Food allergies must be noted on the Child Profile during registration, but please also contact the office at (360) 255-0585 to ensure collaboration and your child's safety.